-Historically, the industry has experienced periods of increased areal density growth rates.
-Although in recent years there has been a decrease in the rate of areal density growth, if industry conditions return to periods of increased growth rates, the rate of increase in areal density may exceed the increase in our customers' demand for aggregate storage capacity.
+Historically, the industry has experienced periods of variable areal density growth rates.
+When the rate of areal density growth increases, the rate of increase may exceed the increase in our customers' demand for aggregate storage capacity.
 Furthermore, our customers' demand for storage capacity may not continue to grow at current industry estimates as a result of developments in the regulation and enforcement of digital rights management or otherwise.
 These factors could lead to our customers' storage capacity needs being satisfied with lower capacity hard drives at lower prices, thereby decreasing our revenue.
 As a result, even with increasing aggregate demand for storage capacity, our ASPs could decline, which could adversely affect our results of operations.

-A low cost structure is critical to our operating results and increased costs may adversely affect our operating margins.
+A low cost structure is critical to our operating results and increased costs may adversely affect our operating margins and shortages of commodity materials, or use by other industries of materials used in the hard drive industry, may increase our cost structure.

 A low cost structure for our products, including critical components, labor and overhead, is critical to the success of our business and our operating results depend on our ability to maintain competitive cost structures on new and established products.
 If our competitors are able to achieve a lower cost structure for manufacturing hard drives, and we are unable to match their cost structure, we could be at a competitive disadvantage to those competitors.

-Additionally, there are costs for certain commodity materials, an increase in which increases our costs of manufacturing and transporting hard drives and key components.
-For example, shortages of materials such as steel and aluminum increase our costs and may result in lower operating margins if we are unable to find ways to mitigate these increased costs.
-The rising cost of oil also increases our costs and may result in lower operating margins if we are unable to pass such increased costs through to our customers.
+There are costs for certain commodity materials, an increase in which increases our costs of manufacturing and transporting hard drives and key components.
+For example, shortages of materials such as steel, aluminum and precious metals increase our costs and may result in lower operating margins if we are unable to find ways to mitigate these increased costs.
+The variability in the cost of oil also affects our costs and may result in lower operating margins if we are unable to pass increased costs through to our customers.